Private student loans for nearly every type of student

 • Computer for school

-Federal and private student loans use different eligibility criteria.
+Federal and private loans for college use different eligibility criteria.

 Federal student loans are offered by the government.
 You can fill out the FAFSA to determine eligibility.